BAD BLOCK

 • Voice thanks: Hélène Bosch, Karim Chérif, Hala Ghosn, Nicolas Petisoff, Sébastien Raymond, Nino Portello, Vanessa Vallée, Marie-Laure Crochant and Jérémy Colas.

-• The text of BAD BLOCK includes an excerpt from Antigone by Sophocles, translation by Florence Dupont, © L’Arche éditeur & theatre agency, 2000.
+• The text of BAD BLOCK includes an excerpt from Antigone by Sophocles, translation by Florence Dupont, © L’Arche éditeur & theatrical agency, 2000.

 • Production director : Kristina Deboudt